Automobile

 5. Good lubrication properties

-6. Low risk of catching fire, as flammable vapour is not produce
+6. Low risk of catching fire, as flammable vapor is not produce

 7. Injection of fuel directly into the combustion chamber, have no intake of air restriction apart from the air filters.

-8. Diesel engines have very good exhaust-emission behaviour.
+8. Diesel engines have very good exhaust-emission behavior.

 Disadvantages of diesel engines

-1. Cars with Diesel engine usually cost more than a standard vehicle
+1. Cars with Diesel engines usually cost more than a standard vehicle

 2. The cost of diesel fuel is pricey in most geographic regions.

-3. Maintenance of diesel engine and repair cost more.
+3. Maintenance of diesel engines and repair cost more.

 4. You may not have as much access to the fuel that you need with diesel.